1. Water Damage

 Wood: Dark or discolored areas, raised edges known as “cupping”, and loose planks along the floor.

 Most of these flooring types require cutting into the floor, which can be difficult to do with things like marble, porcelain, and other hard tiles.
 Get a professional’s help if you’re unsure of what you’re doing.
-You could damage a lot more than your floor if you don’t take safety into consideration.
-After cutting out the affected area with a 1” saw, check the subfloor.
+You could damage more than your floor if you don’t consider safety.
+Check the subfloor after cutting out the affected area with a 1” saw.

-If the subfloor is wood and is affected, you’ll likely have to replace that too.
-Cutting into that and replacing it is a must, otherwise you risk mold and mildew.
-If it is concrete slab, all you have to do is scrub it down with those antimicrobial liquids and let it dry.
-Carpet usually has a pad or cushion beneath, which also needs to be replaced if repairing.
+If the subfloor is wood and is affected, you’ll likely have to replace that, too.
+Cutting into that and replacing it is a must; otherwise, you risk mold and mildew.
+If it is a concrete slab, you must scrub it down with those antimicrobial liquids and let it dry.
+The carpet usually has a pad or cushion that must be replaced.

 Protect Wood from Water Damage

 However, waterproofing liquids can deteriorate over time.
 It takes a while, but it’s possible.
 Reapplying the coating every once in a while can help a lot.
-It’s also a good idea to get some tinted waterproofing sealant because it will protect the wood from sun damage as well.
+Getting some tinted waterproofing sealant is also a good idea because it will also protect the wood from sun damage.
 It is ideal to protect your wood from both of these sources.

 Wood is a porous material that absorbs water rather slowly.
-Depending on the type of wood, whether it’s hard or soft wood, can mean there is more density.
-The more density there is, the slower the water will absorb into it.
-Most furniture pieces are already coated with a fine finish of sealant, but as said before, it can deteriorate.
-It’s possible to scrape off the inferior coating and use your own, however.
+Depending on the type of wood, whether hard or soft wood, can mean more density.
+The more density there is, the slower the water absorbs.
+Most furniture pieces are already coated with a fine sealant finish, but as said before, it can deteriorate.
+However, it’s possible to scrape off the inferior coating and use your own.

 Many restoration processes depend on how wet the book is to begin with.
-It also depends on how many pages the book has, considering that thicker books will take longer to dry.
-Usually the amount is above or below 500 pages, according to River Campus Libraries.
+It also depends on the book's number of pages, considering that thicker books will take longer to dry.
+Usually, the amount is above or below 500 pages, according to River Campus Libraries.
 This will determine how you will need to dry them.
 The thinner it is, the easier it will be to dry them.

 There will be a few things you need whenever you’re drying your books and papers: